 - What does partnership mean to you?

-Simple questions, carefully ordered, led the group to reveal a significant mis-match in their underlying values and respective vision for success.
+Preaduco’s carefully prepared and crafted questions revealed a significant mis-match in underlying values and respective vision for success.

 The outcome